Guidelines and Policies

 All articles published are indexed and deposited in full text version for preservation in PubMed Central® (PMC) (https://www.ncbi.nlm.nih.gov/pmc/journals/2811/) and at Revistas USP repository of Universidade de São Paulo (http://www.revistas.usp.br/wp/?p=76).

 Autopsy and Case Reports prioritizes the publication of well-documented autopsy case reports accompanied by excellent macro and micro documentation of the autopsy study, radiological documentation (if any), and a thorough clinical-radiological and pathological correlation.
-However, the journal will also accept, for evaluation, original articles, letters to the editor, images (to the section Image in Focus), editorials, and clinical case reports, which will be allocated in different sections of the journal, accordingly.
+However, the journal will also accept, for evaluation, original articles, letters to the editor, images (in the section Image in Focus), editorials, and clinical case reports, which will be allocated in different sections of the journal, accordingly.
 All the submissions should represent original works and should be not under evaluation nor submitted to another journal.
-The forensic autopsy case reports will be accepted for evaluation if the autopsy discloses a natural cause of death.
-Furthermore, articles that have already undergone evaluation for another journal should also send the corresponding rejection letter during submission.
+Forensic autopsy case reports will be accepted for evaluation if the autopsy discloses a natural cause of death.
+If articles have already undergone evaluation for another journal, please also send that journal's corresponding rejection letter during submission.

 Autopsy and Case Reports will only consider submitted articles written in English, and depending on the editorial evaluation, authors may be requested to resubmit the manuscript after an English language revision performed by a professional English medical editing service provider.